Margaret Bondfield: National prominence

 The end of the war in November 1918 saw Bondfield's election to the General Council of the TUC, the first woman to be thus elevated.
 In the following months she travelled as a TUC delegate to international conferences, in Bern and later in Washington DC, where she expressed the view that the peace terms being imposed on Germany were unjust.
 In April 1920, she was a member of a joint TUC-Labour Party mission to the Soviet Union.
 (Note: The members of the mission were: from the Labour Party, Ben Turner, Ethel Snowden, Tom Shaw and Robert Williams; from the TUC, Margaret Bondfield, A. A. Purcell and H Skinner; from the ILP Clifford Allen and R. C. Wallhead.
 The joint secretaries to the mission were Leslie Haden-Guest and Charles Roden Buxton.
 Bertrand Russell accompanied the party in a private capacity.)
 A few months earlier, Lansbury had visited the incipient Soviet state and had been most impressed after meeting Lenin, whom he judged to be "symbolic of a new spirit", "the father of his people" and "their champion in the cause of social and economic freedom".
 Bondfield, who also met Lenin, was more cautious.
 She told an NFWW conference on her return that if she were a Russian citizen she would support the Bolshevist government as currently "the only possible form of administration".
 Later, she came to see communism as anti-democratic and dictatorial, and voted against the application of the British Communist Party for affiliation to the Labour Party.

 Among various public activities, Bondfield joined the governing body of Ruskin College, the Oxford-based institution founded in 1899 to provide higher education opportunities to working-class men.
 She also became a Justice of the Peace.
 She first sought election to parliament in 1920, as the Labour candidate in a by-election in Northampton.
-She increased the Labour vote significantly, but lost by 3,371 votes, to the Coalition Liberal candidate.
+She increased the Labour vote significantly, but lost by 3,371 votes, to the Coalition Liberal candidate, Charles McCurdy.